North East Line: Construction and opening

 The 16 NEL stations and their locations were announced on 4 March 1996.
 Many residents and politicians welcomed the announcement, since the line was expected to relieve traffic congestion, improve transport in the northeast and stimulate development around the stations.
 Thirteen civil contracts for track work and construction of the stations, Sengkang Depot and associated tunnels were awarded for a total of S$2.8 billion (US$ billion).
 Sixteen more contracts related to electrical and mechanical work were awarded for a total of S$1 billion (US$ billion).

-To construct the line, 20 ha of private land were acquired and 43 ha of government land were returned to the state.
+To construct the line, 20 ha of private land was acquired and 43 ha of government land was returned to the state.
 Several rental HDB blocks, private homes and shops were acquired, dismaying many affected residents.
 Those who had been asked to relocate in July 1996 requested more time to find new premises.

 Construction of the line began with a groundbreaking ceremony at Farrer Park station on 25 November 1997.
-On 20 May 1999, SBS Transit (then Singapore Bus Service) was appointed to operate the line along with the Sengkang and Punggol LRT systems.
-With bus operations in the area handed over from Trans-Island Bus Services (TIBS) to the newly-appointed operator, SBS controlled northeastern bus and rail service; this provided the inter-modal integration desired by the government.
+On 20 May 1999, SBS Transit (then Singapore Bus Service) was appointed to operate the line along with the Sengkang and Punggol LRT system.
+Parsons Brinckerhoff (through PB Merz and McLellan; now WSJ USA) was appointed to be the consultant for the line's engineering and design.

 Construction challenges on the line included diverting the Eu Tong Seng canal for construction of the Chinatown station, and avoiding flooding the tunnels and stations while boring tunnels under the Singapore River between the Clarke Quay and Dhoby Ghaut stations.
 At the Outram Park station, an arched roof of cement-filled steel pipes was laid underneath the EWL tunnels to minimise movement.
-Jet-grout arches were used to support the North-South line (NSL) tunnels when explosives were used to remove rock while tunnelling from Clarke Quay to Dhoby Ghaut.
+Jet-grout arches were used to support the North–South Line (NSL) tunnels when explosives were used to remove rock while tunnelling from Clarke Quay to Dhoby Ghaut.
 Roads around the line had to be temporarily diverted for construction.